signag/raspi-cam-srv/README.md

 The Raspberry Pi Camera Server (raspiCamSrv) is a web server which can be deployed on a Raspberry Pi device giving access to installed cameras and allows to control these.

-It can be installed on all Raspberry Pi platforms which allow connection of one or multiple cameras and supports all currently existing camera types.
+It can be installed on all Raspberry Pi platforms which allow connection of one or multiple cameras and supports the currently existing camera types.
 Up to now, it was tested on Pi Zero W, Pi Zero 2 W, Pi 4 and Pi 5 running Bullseye as well as Bookworm together with camera modules 1, 2 and 3.
 On Pi 5, also parallel installation of two different cameras was tested.

 raspiCamSrv is built with Flask 3.0 and uses the Picamera2 library.